-Don't let the name mislead you; this "Pale Ale" is actually Kölsh — a style of beer that originated in Cologne, Germany.
-A Kölsh is the German version of the pale ale.
-The ale yeast is fermented at a higher temperature, then lagered at a low temperature like a pilsner, and with a prominent, but not extreme, hoppiness.
-At only 23 IBUs the German hops are noticeable but not as stringent as typical American pale ales tend to be.
-The ale yeast adds some fruitiness, and the mixture of wheat, Munich and American malts adds a crispness that is prevalent in pilsners.
+Don't let the name mislead you; this "Pale Ale" is actually Kölsh — a style of beer that originated in Cologne.
+For this German version of the pale ale, yeast is fermented at a higher temperature, then lagered at a low temperature like a pilsner, and with a prominent, but not extreme, hoppiness.
+At only 23 IBUs, the German hops are noticeable but not as astringent as typical American pale ales tend to be.
+The ale yeast adds some fruitiness, and the mixture of wheat, Munich and American malts gives a crispness that is prevalent in pilsners.
 It's a well-balanced hybrid of lager and ale that is both refreshing and flavorful.